eth-cscs/sarus/doc/config/ssh-hook.rst

 The ``com.hooks.ssh.pidfile_host`` annotation can be used to copy the PIDfile of the Dropbear daemon to the specified path on the host.

+The ``com.hooks.ssh.port`` annotation can be used to set an arbitrary port for the Dropbear server and client, overriding the value from the ``SERVER_PORT_DEFAULT`` environment variable set in the hook configuration file.

 .. important::
    The SSH hook currently does not implement a poststop functionality and